 Bilateral Economic Relations

 France is a member of the European Union and is the United States’ third-largest trading partner in Europe (after Germany and the U.K.).
 Trade and investment between the United States and France are strong.
-On average, over $1 billion in commercial transactions, including sales of U.S. and French foreign affiliates, take place every day.
+In 2019, the United States and France traded more than $138 billion in goods and services.
 U.S. exports to France include industrial chemicals, aircraft and engines, electronic components, telecommunications, computer software, computers and peripherals, analytical and scientific instrumentation, medical instruments and supplies, and broadcasting equipment.
 The United States is the top destination for French investment and the United States is the largest foreign investor in France.
 The United States and France have a bilateral convention on investment and a bilateral tax treaty addressing, among other things, double taxation and tax evasion.

 France’s Membership in International Organizations